Maximum entropy based testing in network models: ERGMs and constrained optimization: Introduction

 \subsubsection{Goodness-of-fit testing in random networks}

 In the context of goodness-of-fit testing, various approaches have been developed for different random graph models.
 For instance, \cite{ouadah2022motif} and \cite{maugis2020testing} proposed motif-based tests for bipartite network models and kernel-based tests for general random graphs, respectively.
 For inhomogeneous random graph models, a degree-based test has been introduced in \cite{oudah2020}, while \cite{dan2020goodness} develops a test based on the adjacency matrix of the random graph.
 In the context of the stochastic block model, \cite{GOF_sbm} also develops an adjacency matrix-based test.
 However, unlike \cite{dan2020goodness}, which considers multiple independent samples, \cite{GOF_sbm} focuses on a test based on a single sample.
 Several other methods have also been explored.
 For example, \cite{xu2021stein} studies goodness-of-fit testing for exponential random graph models (ERGMs) and introduces a test based on kernel Stein discrepancies.
 Additionally, \cite{brune2025goodness} presents a framework for testing the homogeneity of a random graph using graph functionals, which generalizes the subgraph count approach.
+We also refer the reader to \cite{bickel_sarkar,chatterjee2024higher,motif_fourth,networkminimaxrates,gao2017subgraph,comm_detec,gao2015rate} for related inference problems in other statistical network models.